Zen-ctrl/aws-ansible-provisioning/README.md

 ---
-This playbook first prompts the user for their AWS credentials and stores the values in the aws_access_key and aws_secret_key variables.
-It then prompts the user for the type of AWS infrastructure they want to build and stores the response in the infrastructure variable.
-Finally, it runs different tasks based on the value of the infrastructure variable, using the aws_access_key and aws_secret_key variables to authenticate the AWS modules.
+This script initially questions the user for their AWS credentials and records the values in the aws access key and aws secret key variables.
+It then prompts the user for the type of AWS infrastructure they wish to build and keeps the response in the infrastructure variable.
+Finally, it runs multiple tasks dependent on the value of the infrastructure variable, using the aws access key and aws secret key variables to authenticate the AWS modules.

 ---

-This Ansible playbook does the following:
+This Ansible playbook accomplishes the following:

 Prompts the user for their AWS access key and secret key.
-These credentials are needed to authenticate with the AWS API and perform actions on their behalf.
+These credentials are needed to authenticate with the AWS API and perform operations on their behalf.

-Prompts the user for the type of AWS infrastructure they want to build.
-The options are 'ec2', 'rds', or 's3'.
+Prompts the user for the sort of AWS infrastructure they want to build.
+The alternatives are 'ec2', 'rds', or 's3'.

 Based on the user's selection, it builds the specified AWS infrastructure.